External Professor and Past President, Santa Fe Institute

-JEREMY ARAC SABLOFF (B.A., University of Pennsylvania, 1964; Ph.D., Harvard University, 1969) is the President of the Santa Fe Institute (2009 - ).
+JEREMY ARAC SABLOFF (B.A., University of Pennsylvania, 1964; Ph.D., Harvard University, 1969) was the President of the Santa Fe Institute (2009-2015).
 Before coming to the Santa Fe Institute, he taught at Harvard University, the University of Utah, the University of New Mexico (where he was Chair of the Department), the University of Pittsburgh (where he also was Chair), and the University of Pennsylvania (where he was the Williams Director of the University of Pennsylvania Museum from 1994-2004 [and Interim Director, 2006-2007] and Christopher H. Browne Distinguished Professor of Anthropology).

 He also was an Overseas Visiting Fellow at St. John's College, Cambridge, England.
 He is a past President of the Society for American Archaeology, a past Chair of Section H (Anthropology) of the American Association for the Advancement of Science, and past Editor of American Antiquity.
 He served as Chair of the Smithsonian Science Commission and currently is a member of the Visiting Committee for the Peabody Museum, Harvard University, the National Advisory Board of the National Museum of Natural History, the Crow Canyon Research Institute Advisory Group, the International Advisory Council of the Hearst Museum of Anthropology, University of California, Berkeley, and the Board of Trustees of the SRI Foundation, as well as a Senior Fellow Emeritus of the Kolb Foundation (of which he was President from 1994-2004 and 2006-2007).